CT1994/ect-bin/readme.md

 [Efficient-Compression-Tool](https://github.com/fhanau/Efficient-Compression-Tool) is a compressor for image files, PNG without losing any information.

-> currently only supports Windows & Linux
+> currently only supports Windows, Linux, Mac OS

 ## Install